 - Vet-recommended brand

-- Requires freezer space
+- Requires freezer storage

-3. Forza10 Vet Formulated Lamb Wet Dog Food
+3. Forza10 Lamb Wet Dog Food Vet Formulated

-- Hydrolyzed protein
+- Hydrolyzed protein for sensitivities

-- Non-GMO formula
+- Non-GMO and no by-products

 - No artificial additives

-- Limited protein variety
+- Limited pack size

 4. Hill's Prescription Diet l/d Liver Care Wet Dog Food